Timcan2001/autocomplete-starter/self-evaluation.md

 - Helpers: empty, size, height, clear, contains, count
 - Accessor/Modifiers: operator[], getAll

+Q: Does the getAll function traverse tonly part of the tree based on the prefix (rather than traversing the whole tree and then filtering the results): ENTER_NUMBER
+- -1 for always traversing the whole tree.

 Q: Bonus function - erase: ENTER_NUMBER

 - +1 if erase has been successfully implemented